Why Installing an Air Compressor in Your Garage Can Be Beneficial

 Attach a Filter

 Between the inlet valve, pistons and tank, certain amounts of moisture can get through in the compressed air.
-Additionally, oil can make its way from the compressor’s motor to the air tank.
+Additionally, oil can leak from the compressor’s motor to the air tank.
 For applications such as sanding, painting and blowing, moisture and lubricant can be problematic.
 Therefore, an air compressor should be equipped with a filtration device at the air outlet.
 This will prevent condensation from diluting certain pneumatic applications and also stop lubricants from ruining paints and finishes.

 Add a Dryer/Separator